AUAShen/vConv/demo.md

 ```
 ## Build vConv-based neural network

 A vConv-based model is builded in a similar way as illustrated in [README.md](https://github.com/AUAShen/vConv/blob/main/README.md).
-Shannon loss is highly suggested to add into the final loss function, in order to fully use vConv layer's function.
+Shanon loss is highly suggested to add into the final loss function, in order to fully use vConv layer's function.
 ```{python}
 # in build_models.py
 def build_vCNN(model_template, number_of_kernel, max_kernel_length, k_pool=1,input_shape=(1000,4))